 These data are from a supplement to the February 1998 Current Population Survey (CPS), a monthly nationwide survey of about 50,000 households that provides basic data on national employment and unemployment.
 The Employment and Training Administration of the U.S. Department of Labor has sponsored biennial surveys on displaced workers since 1984.
 Additional information is available from news release USDL 98-347, "Worker Displacement, 1995-97".

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Nonmanufacturing workers face increasing incidence of job displacement on the Internet at http://www.bls.gov/opub/ted/1998/oct/wk2/art03.htm (visited December 07, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Nonmanufacturing workers face increasing incidence of job displacement at https://www.bls.gov/opub/ted/1998/oct/wk2/art03.htm (visited December 03, 2023).